codefresh-io/docs.codefresh.io/_docs/installation/runner/install-codefresh-runner.md

 All CNI providers/plugins are compatible with the runner components.

-## Codefresh Runner Agents and Runtime Environments
+## Runner Agents and Runtime Environments

 View Codefresh Runners installed for your account and their status.
 The Codefresh Runners tab in Pipeline Runtimes displays the list of Agents for the account.
 Every Agent is attached to one or more Runtime Environments.
 The API token is the one provided during Runner installation.